Meet the Team

 Lui Carvello

-As a planner and lawyer, having worked with developers both as a pre-law consultant and while at McCarthy Tetrault, and having worked in municipal and regional governments, Lui understands the challenges planners face, the goals they wish to achieve and the ultimate desire to implement them.
+As a planner and lawyer, having worked with developers both as a pre-law consultant and while at McCarthy Tetrault, and having worked in municipal and regional governments, Lui understands the challenges planners and administrators face, the goals they wish to achieve and the ultimate desire to implement them.
 He insists on doing so with the legal tools that are available and/or making you aware of the risks otherwise.
-Lui spent 6.5 years with a boutique municipal law firm, working with local governments across the Province, before establishing Carvello Law.
-He was the Chair of CBA’s BC Municipal Law section for a time and is presently elected to the Planning Institute of BC’s Board of Directors (since 2013), recently concluding his service as Chair of PIBC’s Professional Conduct Review Committee.
-He is also on the Land Title and Survey Authority’s Legal Professional Advisory Committee, and appreciates you sharing your local government perspectives on your experiences with the LTSA.
+Lui spent 6 1/2 years with a boutique municipal law firm, working with local governments across the Province, before establishing Carvello Law.
+He was the Chair of CBA’s BC Municipal Law section for a time and was elected to the Planning Institute of BC’s Board of Directors between 2013-2025), recently concluding his service as Chair of PIBC’s Professional Conduct Review Committee and Co-Chair of the Planning & Public Policy Committee.
+He also served on the Land Title and Survey Authority’s Legal Professional Advisory Committee for more than a decade, and taught graduate planning law at Vancouver Island University.
+He remains committed to promulgating the importance of planning law through CIP and PIBC Conferences, LGMA MATI(R) courses and his own “Carvello on…” professional development seminars and workshops.

 Dana Goodfellow (Phoenix Law)